There was a time

 1. Killing In Action 2.
 Hang'em High 3.
 Dire Weak Up 4.
 Hearteater 5.
 Polymorphic 6.
 World Weariness 7.
 Die For (For What We Lie For) 8.
 Stand Up 9.
 Tribut Of Gutter 10.
 Daily Life

-Living Death's final release was a very heavy, pounding affair.
-Killing In Action is a bit more straightforward than a couple of previous albums, but the result is quite effective indeed.
-Despite the change of a vocalist, the vocal style is almost identical to the high snarling so characteristic for the band.
-The production is very good and heavy and supports the music perfectly.
-As for individual songs, the stomping title track and Tribut Of Gutter are maybe the best of the bunch though most other tracks are by no means dull ones either.
-Except for a couple of more experimental instrumentals in the middle, the music is pretty solid thrash metal with a good number of memorable riffs and hooks - somehow this approach appears better than the band's more technical efforts.
-Killing In Action is not really too innovative or flashy, but the recycling of basic elements is done well enough to make the result sound pretty convincing.
+Living Death's final release was a heavy and pounding affair.
+Killing In Action is a lot more straightforward than the preceding album, and the result is quite effective indeed.
+Despite a new vocalist, the singing sounds very similar to Thorsten Bergmann's style before Worlds Neuroses.
+Except for a couple of more experimental instrumentals in the middle, the music is solid thrash metal with a good number of memorable riffs and hooks - somehow this approach works better than the band's more technical efforts.
+As for individual songs, the raging title track and Tribut Of Gutter may be the best of the bunch, although most other tracks are by no means dull ones either.
+Killing In Action is not really too innovative, but the basic elements have been recycled well enough so that everything sounds convincing.

 LIVING SACRIFICE - Living Sacrifice